erik777/cratedb-utils/docs/TUTORIAL_TABLE_DESIGN_OBJECTS.md

 	+-----------------+-----------+----------------+-------------+
 	SELECT 6 rows in set (0.002 sec)

 We can see it added our 4 new fields wtih the types we expected.
-The rules are basically that your following inserts need to match the types of the new fiels.  'newbool' must always be a valid boolean value.
+The rules are basically that after your initial insert, your following inserts need to match the types of the new fields.  `newbool` must always be a valid boolean value.

 Since the use case here is extending the table schema as the application changes, adhering to the same data type for each insert should not be an issue.